 We’ll cover the basics of heart rate variability in two blog articles.
 This article introduces you to HRV in general.
 You’ll learn:

-An upcoming second article will dig deeper into the science of HRV measurement and explains how and why Oura tracks HRV.
+This second article in the series digs deeper into the science of HRV measurement and explains how and why Oura tracks HRV.

 A healthy heart beat contains healthy irregularities.
 Even if your heart rate is, say, 60 beats per minute, that doesn’t mean that your heart beats once every second – or at one-second intervals like a clock.

 Rather, there is variation among the intervals between your heartbeats.
-The interval between your successive heartbeats can be, for example, 0.85 seconds between some two succeeding beats, and e.g. 1.35 seconds between some other two.
+The interval between your successive heartbeats can be, for example, 0.85 seconds between some two succeeding beats and 1.35 seconds between some other two.